ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Moreover, this approximation allows statistical strength to be shared across observed data-points and also generalize to unseen test points.

-..
-Inference networks are more classically known as *recognition models*, and are
-.. used in the closely-related Helmholtz machines [#dayan1995]_.

 We specify the location and scale of this distribution as the output of an inference network.
 For this post, we keep the architecture of the network simple, with only a single hidden layer and two fully-connected output layers.